luckman212/stv/README.md

 > **stv** works best on a wide (>170 columns or more) terminal.

-## Getting Rule Descriptions from IDs
+## Getting Full Rule Descriptions from IDs

 **stv** has a built in helper function to convert numeric ruleid's into whatever you've entered in pfSense as the rule description.
 This can help identify what rule is triggering a state when debugging.